The Health Department website will soon have a new look and be easier to navigate.

 According to the Centers for Disease Control and Prevention (CDC), healthcare-associated infections (HAIs), infections patients can acquire while receiving medical treatment in a healthcare facility, are a major, yet often preventable, threat to patient safety.
-Some of these infections do not respond to drugs such as antibiotics, making them dangerous for all people, but especially for those who are immunocompromised.
-Together with health care and public health partners, the Vermont Department of Health and the CDC are working to bring increased attention to prevention of HAIs.
+Some of these infections do not respond to drugs such as antibiotics, making them dangerous for all people, but especially for people with weakened immune systems.
+Together with health care and public health partners, the Vermont Department of Health and the CDC are working to bring increased attention to the prevention of HAIs.

 To protect patients, more work needs to be done.
 The CDC recommends three strategies that health care providers should take with every patient, every time, to prevent HAIs and stop the spread of antibiotic resistance: